coinbase-samples/advanced-sdk-ts/README.md

 Welcome to the Coinbase Advanced API Typescript SDK.
 This typescript project was created to allow coders to easily plug into the [Coinbase Advanced API](https://docs.cdp.coinbase.com/advanced-trade/docs/welcome).

+For more information on all the available REST endpoints, see the [API Reference](https://docs-cdp-advanced-trade-preview.cbhq.net/advanced-trade/reference/retailbrokerageapi_getaccounts).
 ___
 ## Installation